zxbodya/yii2-image-attachment/readme.md

 ## Installation:

 0. Download and extract extension somewhere in your application(in this guide into extensions/imageAttachment).
+Also available [in composer](https://packagist.org/packages/z_bodya/yii-image-attachment).
 1. Add ImageAttachmentBehavior to you model, and configure it, create folder for uploaded files.

         :::php